MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-dbt-fabric.md

 ## Validate your data.

-1. After a successful run, to validate your data you can see the new table named 'nyc_trip_count.sql' created in your Fabric data warehouse.
+1. After a successful run, to validate your data, you can see the new table named 'nyc_trip_count.sql' created in your Fabric data warehouse.

 :::image type="content" source="media/data-workflows/dbt_successful.png" lightbox="media/data-workflows/dbt_successful.png" alt-text="Screenshot shows successful dbt dag.":::